lik-alive/itnt-registration/README.md

 For organizers, the services gives a rich toolset for monitoring the registration process, collecting statistics and conducting mass mailings.
 The key task was integration with the EasyChair platform, which allowed access to conference submissions.

-The service was deployed on the infrastructure of Samara University, implemented into the management process of ITNT conference and supported from 2019 to 2020.
+The service was deployed on the infrastructure of Samara University, implemented into the management process of the ITNT conference and supported from 2019 to 2020.

 ## Table of Contents
 - [Features](#features)